 Thanks in large measure to Uber and competitors my wife and I share a car, I simply don’t drive very much, and I don’t even rent cars on most of my trips either.

 - World of Hyatt.
 There were no real changes to the points-earning and redemption program at all when they changed the Gold Passport name to World of Hyatt.
-Their top elite tier is still the most rewarding for anyone that can make the chain’s 725 or so hotel footprint work.
+Their top elite tier is still the most rewarding for anyone that can make the chain’s 1000 or so hotel footprint work.
 No one else does confirmed suites at booking the same way, let alone opportunities for premium suite redemptions.
 No one else does full (not continental) breakfast.

 The second elite tier that isn’t competitive with Marriott or Hilton, and telling folks who used to qualify on 25 stays they weren’t as important as they used to think caused a backlash.
-They got rid of check-in amenities too for short-expiring free nights.
-In exchange they added suite upgrades for top elites if available at check-in and a dedicated representative to work with all things Hyatt on though execution of the My Hyatt Concierge program should be better.
+They got rid of check-in amenities too in exchange for expiring free nights.
+They added suite upgrades for top elites if available at check-in and a dedicated representative to work with all things Hyatt on though execution of the My Hyatt Concierge program should be better.

-Hyatt still needs a bigger hotel footprint but they’ve added quickly in percentage terms and through partnerships, and they’ve added the ability to redeem for and upgrade into premium suites, not just standard suites.
+Hyatt still needs a bigger hotel footprint, though they’ve added brands and alliance partner hotels.
 They also allow points transfers at no cost between members, and redemptions out of a top tier elite account gift that status to the recipient for their stay.
 It’s a real shame they haven’t aggressively courted dissatisfied Marriott members through status challenges, preferring to recruit American Airlines flyers instead!

 Park Hyatt Buenos Aires